-The part to include in the gross estate as a general power of appointment is figured by dividing the value of the property by the number of persons (including the decedent) in favor of whom the power is exercisable.
+The part to include in the gross estate as a general power of appointment is figured

 Date Power Was Created.-Generally, a power of appointment created by will is considered created on the date of the testator's death.
 However, a power of appointment created by a will executed on or before October 21, 1942, is considered a power created on or before that date if the person executing the will died before July 1, 1949, without having republished the will, by codicil or otherwise, after October 21, 1942.